bolt/docs/source/templatetags.md

 The aspect ratio is the proportional relationship between the width and the height of the image.
 In general, this is used to determine whether an image is 'landscape' or 'portrait'.
+Note that an image is considered to be landscape if the aspect ratio is equal to or larger than 5:4 (1.25).
+An image is considered to be portrait if the aspect ratio is equal to or smaller than 4:5 (0.8).
+Images between those ratios are considered to be Square, even though the width and height might not be exactly equal.
+For example, an image that is 650 x 600 pixels is classified as square.
+If you need more precise values, you can do your own calculations, using the 'aspectratio' value.

 For example, if you want to style an image, depending on its aspect ratio, you can use these values:

 <pre class="brush: html">